Legal ethics: United States

+Artificial intelligence and legal filings

+In June 2023, a federal judge sanctioned two lawyers who submitted a legal brief containing fictitious case citations generated by ChatGPT.

+In July 2024, the American Bar Association issued its first formal ethics guidance (Formal Opinion 512) concerning generative artificial intelligence, stating that existing professional conduct rules governing competence, confidentiality, communication, and supervisory responsibilities also apply to lawyers' use of AI tools.
+In January 2026, the ABA published additional guidance for the responsible use of AI in law firms.

+Since 2023, U.S. courts have increasingly sanctioned lawyers and litigants for submitting filings containing fictitious case citations and other AI-generated errors.
+Courts have emphasized that lawyers remain responsible for verifying the accuracy of legal authorities and representations submitted to the court, even when using AI-assisted tools.
+Federal judges in California ordered the sanctioned lawyers to complete courses on generative artificial intelligence and legal ethics.

 Tanzania

 In Tanzania, professional ethics for the members of private bar (advocates) are regulated by the Advocates Act, Cap.
 341 which is principal legislation and the Advocates (Professional conducts and Etiquette) Regulations, 2018 (Government Notice No. 118 of 2018) which is subsidiary legislation enacted by the National Advocates Committee (formerly known as the Advocates Committee).

 The National Advocate is disciplinary authority of advocates in Tanzania.
 The said Committee in its capacity as disciplinary authority enjoys power to remove advocates from the Roll of Advocates, suspend advocate and issue warning against advocate.

 India

 In India, under the Advocates Act of 1961, the Bar Council of India is responsible for creating rules for registering advocates, regulation of legal ethics, and for administering disciplinary action.

 In India a legal law firm named Legalethics provides legal awareness for people who need it because of innocence.

 Australia

 In New South Wales, reforms commencing from July 1, 2015, brought a uniform regulatory system to the legal profession regarding billing arrangements, discipline procedures and complaints handling processing.
 An inter jurisdictional Legal Services Council was established in order to regulate the legal profession and its delivery of legal services.
 This resulted in the creation of the Legal Profession Uniform Law Australian Solicitors' Conduct Rules 2015 and the Legal Profession Uniform Conduct Barristers' Rules 2015.

 The States and Territories of Australia are regulated through co-regulation, self-regulation and independent regulation.